Freedom of Religion

 3. Rudolph Otto : Religion is that which grows out of, and gives expression to, experience of the holy in its various aspects."

-When we talk about India, we can say that it is the land of diversity be it in terms of race, religion, creed, community ,caste etc. It is a country where millions of people belonging to different caste, sub –caste,race, dialects, and also those practicing different religions have been residing since times immemorial.
-The differences when it comes to communities or religion or caste are not all looked upon as a drawback or impediment when it comes to development but it is considered to be a crucial factor which serves as a helping hand in enriching the culture not only in the society but also in the nation as a whole.
+When we talk about India, we can say that it is the land of diversity be it in terms of race, religion, creed, community ,caste etc. It is a country where millions of people belonging to different caste, sub –caste,race, dialects,and also those practising different religions have been residing since times immemorial.
+The differences when it comes to communities or religion or caste are not at all looked upon as a drawback or impediment when it comes to development but it is considered to be a crucial factor which serves as a helping hand in enriching the culture not only in the society but also in the nation as a whole .

 India is absolutely neutral, unbiased and impartial when it comes to exercising ones religious beliefs.
 The Constitution ensures that no citizen is deprived of this right to profess the religion of his choice peacefully within the Indian territory.
 The Constitution has high regard and gives utmost importance to the concept of Secularism.
 Secularism has great significance and also enjoys dignified recognition in the eyes of law.
 The 42nd ammendment of the constitution inserted the word ‘ secular’ in the preamble.

-Freedom of conscience and free profession, practice and propagation of religion.-
+1. Freedom of conscience and free profession of religion.( Article 25)